-(45) a.
-Masod napō kedig lata Janos Jezust o hozia iovette second day COORD see-PAST.3SG John Jesus-ACC he to come-ADVPART "On the second day, John saw Jesus coming to him" (Munich C. (1416/1466))

-b.
-Masod napon lata Janos Iesust hogy ew hozza iewne second day see-PAST.3SG John Jesus-ACC that he to come-SUBJ.3SG "On the second day, John saw Jesus that he would be coming to him" (Gábor Pesthi, Novum Testamentum (1536))
+- (45) a.
+Masod napō kedig lata Janos Jezust o hozia iovette second day COORD see-PAST.3SG John Jesus-ACC he to come-ADVPART "On the second day, John saw Jesus coming to him" (Munich C. (1416/1466)) - b.
+Masod napon lata Janos Iesust hogy ew hozza iewne second day see-PAST.3SG John Jesus-ACC that he to come-SUBJ.3SG "On the second day, John saw Jesus as he was coming to him" (Gábor Pesthi, Novum Testamentum (1536))

-St Matthew 13.6:
+St Matthew 13,6:

 - (46) a.
-Nap kedig felkèluē meg hèuolènc sun COORD rising PRT burned-PAST-3SG "The sun having risen, they burned."
-(Munich C. (1416/1466)) - b.mykoron aznap fel tamadotwolna,meg swteewketwhenthesun up rise-PERF-3SGbe-PASTPRTburn-PAST.3SGthem"When the sun had risen, it burned them."
+Nap kedig felkèluē meg hèuolènc

+sun COORD rising PRT burned-PAST-3SG

+"The sun having risen, they burned."
+(Munich C. (1416/1466))

+- b. mykoron az nap fel tamadot wolna, meg swte ewket

+when the sun up rise-PERF-3SG be-PAST PRT burn-PAST.3SG them

+"When the sun had risen, it burned them."

 (Gábor Pesthi, Novum Testamentum (1536))

 The adverbial participle heading the embedded clause in (45a) had become completely obsolete by the Middle Hungarian period.
-The $-v \acute{an}/v \acute{en}$ participle in (46a) has lost its flexibility and productivity; it is only used with a controlled PRO subject in Modern Hungarian, and it has an archaic flavor.
+The $-v \dot{a}n/v \dot{e}n$ participle in (46a) has lost its flexibility and productivity; it is only used with a controlled PRO subject in Modern Hungarian, and it has an archaic flavor.

 As shown by Tóth (2010), infinitival object clauses have also lost ground to finite that clauses since the Old Hungarian period.
 The set of subject control verbs has become smaller; many verbs allowing an infinitival complement in Old Hungarian can only be used with a finite complement clause in Modern Hungarian.
 Compare a sentence of the 1416 Bible translation with its modern equivalents, first the corresponding sentence of the 1997 edition of the Bible (47b), then its literal modern translation (47c).
-(47d) illustrates that keeping the structure of the Old Hungarian sentence would be ungrammatical.